-This alternate language revises code references and removes language to "excludes A17.1 requirement 1.2.1 (b) and (c) " for clarity and integrates the 2007 FBC Florida Supplements into the 2010 code to update the Florida Elevator Safety Code consistent with the industry.
+This change revises code references for clarity and integrates the 2007 FBC Florida Supplements into the 2010 code to update the Florida Elevator Safety Code consistent with the industry.

 There will not be any cost related to this modification to update references to the national standard ASME (American Society of Mechanical Engineers) code revisions and the Florida Building Code (FBC).
 The benefit will be to formalize the triennial code for equitable enforcement.